hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/142_the_vedanta_in_all_its_phases.md

 throwing out words, different ways of explaining texts of the scriptures, these are for the enjoyment of the learned, not for freedom."
-Shrotriya, he who knows the secret of the Shrutis, Avrijina, the sinless, and Akâmahata, unpierced by desire — he who does not want to make money by teaching you — he is the Shânta, the Sâdhu, who comes as the spring which brings the leaves and blossoms to various plants but does not ask anything from the plant, for its very nature is to do good.
+Shrotriya, he who knows the secret of the Shrutis, Avrijina, the sinless, and Akāmahata, unpierced by desire — he who does not want to make money by teaching you — he is the Shānta, the Sādhu, who comes as the spring which brings the leaves and blossoms to various plants but does not ask anything from the plant, for its very nature is to do good.
 It does good and there it is.
 Such is the Guru, तीर्णाः स्वयं